 Is financial aid available?

 Seattle Waldorf School is committed to providing need-based financial aid to qualifying families.
-Financial aid awards are available to children enrolled in kindergarten through twelfth grade, who have submitted all required documents by the deadlines determined by the school.
+Financial aid awards are available for families with children enrolled in grades 1 through 12 who have submitted all required documents by the deadlines determined by the school.
 Please visit the Financial Aid page for more information.

 What are common entry points at Seattle Waldorf School?